BjornL1/cycling-gothenburg/README.md

 Images:
 - The landing page and rent a bike section are from pexels.
-- The Gothenburg city map is from open street map.
+- The Gothenburg city map is from open street map (see reference in the credits section).
 - All other pictures are taken by me.

 ### Wireframes